-The Government has announced new rules which restricts when people can leave their homes and prohibits meeting in groups of more than two people.
+The Government has announced new rules which restricts when people can leave their homes and meet socially.
 This has resulted in schools across the UK closing.
 This is to ensure that social distancing measures are enforced, and the spread of the Coronavirus is kept to a minimum.

 The rules are simple – stay in your home unless absolutely necessary.

 However the situation is complicated if you are a separated parent and share the care of your children with your former partner.
 What does this mean for the children of parents who are co-parenting or sharing the care of their children?

 As the Government’s new rules dictate that family members should not travel between households, there has been some confusion and concern about allowing a child to visit multiple households.